vinesmsuic/Depth-Cameras/L515/README.md

 * [Reference: Realsense ros don't run with realsense LiDar L515](https://github.com/IntelRealSense/realsense-ros/issues/1348)
-  * `An error has occurred during frame callback: map::at`
+  * If you have encountered: `An error has occurred during frame callback: map::at`, just reboot the machine and the error should be gone.